MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/6-reverse-engineering.md

-The manager of Contoso Pizza has asked you to add an endpoint to list coupons from an existing database.
+The manager of Contoso Pizza has asked you to add an endpoint so that the company can display coupons in its app.
+The coupons reside in an existing database.
 In this unit, you create scaffolding from an existing database and modify the resulting entity class.

 ## Inspect the promotions database